AmaurySimondet/MERN-auth-app/README.md

 - Back end :
   - Connection to a Mongo database and schemas
   - Creation of an API to send and receive from React to Node

+- API :
+  - Signup, Login, Logout functions using passport
+  - Signup / Login with facebook and google using passport
+  - Tokens management

 - Front end:
   - Basic Login and Signup React components with forms using bootstrap